 The photo below was taken two weeks ago, showing two of the eight breaks.
 The driveway-like section between them is actually the channel between the reefs.

 It may not look evident from the image, but the reefs have a very specific design in order to create waves of varying difficulty.

-As this is a private demonstration facility, surfing will be strictly limited to staff, shareholders, potential licensees and via directors invitation.
+As this is a private demonstration facility, surfing will be strictly limited to staff, shareholders, potential licensees, and via directors' invitations.

 Surf Lakes are still looking into the regulatory and council requirements to open it to the general public.

 "Our motto is 'everyone gets a break,' and our long-term vision is to build a surf lake in every major city in the world, notes the executive director of Surf Lakes.

 "As such, we have received over 150 inquiries from more than 20 countries from groups who are interested in bringing Surf Lakes to their area."

 At this stage, the frontrunners for the first commercial sites are the USA (California, Florida, and Arizona), the United Kingdom, Dubai, Fiji, New Zealand, Singapore, Japan, and Australia (Brisbane, NSW, and Perth).